The ultimate guide to the Zaanse Schans: visiting the windmills of Holland

 Albert Heijn took over the shop from his parents in 1887, when he was just 21 years old.
 It was nothing like it is today.

-In this museum, you can see for yourself the original shop and stock that was around at the time.
+In this museum, you can see a reconstruction of the original shop, stocked with the items that were sold at the time.
 Discover the roots of the Dutchies’ favourite store, unknown by many today.

-This old fisherman’s cottage in the village of Jisp is as it would have been back in the 1850s.
+The Jisper house is an old fisherman’s cottage, as it would have stood in the village of Jisp back in the 1850s.

 As you walk through the Zaans Schans, the smell of Dutch treats will tempt you right into the bakery museum.
-This original bakery has been around since 1658 (yep, wow!).
+The house that this bakery is located in has been around since 1658 (yep, wow!).

 Traditional-Dutch-clogs-on-house-in-Zaanse-Schans-Netherlands

-It’s still in use today, meaning that… you can try out and buy some delicious traditional Dutch baked goods. 🤤
+This bakery is not just a museum; it is actually in use!
+This means that… you can try out and buy some delicious traditional Dutch baked goods. 🤤

 You can taste Duivekater, a famous sweet bread from Zaanse and other originals, as well as more modern baked goods.